Danydevo/kotlin-web-site/docs/topics/compatibility-guide-17.md

 > **Incompatible change type**: source
 >
 > **Short summary**: Kotlin will prevent declaring public properties having non-public types in a private primary constructor.
-> Accessing such properties from another package could lead to an `IllegalAccessError`.
+> Accessing such properties from another package could lead to an `IllegalAccessError`
 >
 > **Deprecation cycle**:
 >